PE Sports Premium

 - providing qualified coaches to train our school teams for competitive sports

-The school has hired PE Partner qualified coaches to deliver multi-sports to all classes in the school.
+The school works in partnership with PE Partner, who provide a qualified coach to deliver multi-sports lessons to all classes in the school.
+The funding also allows us to provide FA Level 3 Coach football training on a lunchtime for all KS2 children (boys and girls) that are interested.
 The funding allows us to provide all children with dance and gymnastics coaching from qualified coaches.
-All teachers will attend the classes and be skilled to continue the tuition once the funding ends.
+All teachers will attend the classes as part of ongoing CPD.
 We are also always looking for courses and qualifications for our staff to further enhance their skills for delivering high quality PE sessions.

 PE Sports Premium Funding Reports